Pat Stanton: Other activities

+Stanton had a minor acting role in the 1998 film adaptation of The Acid House, in which he played a barman in the segment titled 'The Granton Star cause'.

 After leaving the club as player and manager, Stanton helps Hibernian with their matchday hospitality.

 Following complications and surgery after the birth in 2012 of his twin grandsons, Stanton has been devoting his time to support of brain-damaged children.